Emike15/Skill-Konnet-Bootcamp/README.md

 ---

 ## Project Description
-I was given the assignment to analyze data in a txt file from a WhatsApp group, I chose the most active group because the group has a lot of data for me to work with.
+I challenged myself to work on and analyze data in a txt file from a WhatsApp group, I chose the most active group because the group has a lot of data for me to work with.
 Working on this project has helped me improve on my skill in working with unstructured dataset.

 ## Problem
 The project is designed to find answers to these questions.
 Who are the most active persons in the group?
 Who are the least active persons in the group?